Keksuccino/docs_fancymenu/docs/action-scripts.md

 - **If Statement:** Runs a block of actions only if a specified [condition](/en/conditions) is met.
 - **Else-If Statement:** Checks another [condition](/en/conditions) if the preceding *if* (or earlier *else-if*) wasn't met.
 - **Else Statement:** Runs if none of the preceding [conditions](/en/conditions) are met.
-- **While Statement:** Repeats a block of actions continuously while a [condition](/en/conditions) remains true (with a built‑in timeout to prevent infinite loops).
+- **While Statement:** Repeats a block while a [condition](/en/conditions) remains true.
+It stops after three seconds to prevent infinite loops; do not use it as a timer.
-- **Delay Block:** Waits for the specified time before running its contained actions.
-The rest of the script keeps running while the delay counts down.
+- **Delay Block:** Runs its block after the delay when the surrounding script is triggered again.
-- **Execute Later Block:** Queues contained actions to run on the main thread after a millisecond delay.
+- **Execute Later Block:** Runs its block automatically after the given millisecond delay.
 - **Comment:** Adds a note inside the script for organization.
 Comments do not run any action.

 By combining these statements with actions, you can build dynamic and conditional behavior, for example, checking if a player's health is low before sending a warning message or repeating an update until a condition changes.

+Actions run from top to bottom.
+A failed action is logged, then the script continues.

+Downloads, ZIP extraction, and HTTP requests finish later.
+The next action does not wait, so use the matching completion listener when another action depends on the result.

 # Where Can You Use Action Scripts?